Towbar Installation: Installing the Most Popular Blue Ox Tow Bars

 Step 2

-Partially extend one leg of the tow bar.
-Pull out on the leg to disengage the internal “soft” latch that holds the legs.
-Place the triple lug between the attachment tabs on the baseplate and secure with the ½” pin and quick pin.
-Be certain the ½” pin is installed correctly through the attachment tab with the nose towards the middle of the baseplate.
-Repeat this step for both legs.
+Partially extend one leg.
+The legs are held in with an internal “soft” latch.
+Pulling out on the leg will disengage this latch.
+Place the triple lug between the attachment tabs on the baseplate, and secure with the 1/2” pin and quick pin.
+Be sure the 1/2” pin is installed correctly.
+Repeat for both legs.

 Step 3